-Stewart County and the cities of Lumpkin and Richland will hold a joint public meeting on Tuesday, June 7, 2016 at 6:30 p.m. at the Courthouse located in the square in Lumpkin, GA to review Comprehensive Plan Update activities and a schedule of completion.
+Stewart County and the cities of Lumpkin and Richland will hold a joint public meeting on Tuesday, May 11, 2021 at 3:25 p.m. at the Courthouse located in the square in Lumpkin, GA to review Comprehensive Plan Update activities and a schedule of completion.

-The public is invited to attend this meeting.
-The purpose of this meeting is to brief the community on the contents of the plan, provide opportunity for residents to make suggestions, additions or revisions, and notify the community of when the plan will be submitted to the Regional Commission for review.
-We will receive community comments on the contents of the Comprehensive Plan, which includes the Future Land Use Map,

-Community Work Program Report of Accomplishments, a new Community Work Program and a final list of Issues and Opportunities and Goals and Objectives as well as any other portion of the plan to be submitted to the Regional Commission and the state.
+The purpose of this meeting is to brief the community on the contents of the plan, provide opportunity for residents to make suggestions, additions, or revisions, and notify the community of plan due dates to the RVRC and the state of Georgia for review.
+Community comments on the contents of the Comprehensive Plan, which includes the Future Land Use Map, Community Work Program Report of Accomplishments, a new Community Work Program and a final list of Issues and Opportunities and Goals and Objectives as well as any other portion of the plan to be submitted to the Regional Commission and the state.

-Stewart County as well as Lumpkin and Richland are committed to providing all persons with equal access to its services, programs, activities, education and employment regardless of race, color, national origin, religion, sex, familial status, disability or age.
-Persons with special needs relating to handicapped accessibility or foreign language shall contact the Stewart County Assistant Clerk.
-The Assistant County Clerk, Anne Holloway, can be reached at 229-838-6769 (ext.
-201).
-For more information about the public hearing, please contact Allison Slocum with the River Valley Regional Commission at 706-256-2910.
+Stewart County as well as Lumpkin and Richland are committed to providing all persons with equal access to its services, programs, activities, education, and employment regardless of race, color, national origin, religion, sex, familial status, disability, or age.
+Persons with special needs relating to handicapped accessibility or foreign language shall contact the Stewart County Clerk, Carol Stewart, at 229-838-6769.
+For more information about the public hearing, please contact Rick Morris with the River Valley Regional Commission at 706-256-2910.